 Like Van Gogh, Picasso was not born in France, but he was so emblematic of the art scene in Paris, that I had to include him on the list.
 He first visited Paris at the age of 19 and would eventually move to France, dying at the age of 91 in Mougins, France.

-It is very rare for a living artist to have his work exhibited at the Louvre.
-For his 90th birthday, a selection of Picasso’s pieces went on display in the museum’s Grande Galerie.
+It is very rare for a living artist to have his work exhibited at the Louvre, their work is usually meant to be exhibited in Centre Pompidou.
+However, for his 90th birthday, a selection of Picasso’s pieces went on display in the Louvre museum’s Grande Galerie, an exceptional honor.

 13. Marc Chagall (1887 – 1985)